satellite-image-deep-learning/techniques/README.md

 * Google Earth Engine and Microsoft Planetary Computer are democratising access to huge compute platforms
 * Whilst the combo of python and keras/pytorch are currently preeminent, new python libraries such as [Jax](https://github.com/google/jax) and alternative languages such as [Julia](https://julialang.org/) are showing serious promise

-# Online platforms for Geo analysis
+# Online platforms for performing analytics
 * [This article discusses some of the available platforms](https://medium.com/pangeo/cloud-native-geoprocessing-of-earth-observation-satellite-data-with-pangeo-997692d91ca2)
 * [Pangeo](http://pangeo.io/index.html) -> There is no single software package called “pangeo”; rather, the Pangeo project serves as a coordination point between scientists, software, and computing infrastructure.
 Includes open source resources for parallel processing using Dask and Xarray.
 Pangeo recently announced their 2.0 goals: pivoting away from directly operating cloud-based JupyterHubs, and towards eductaion and research
 * [Airbus Sandbox](https://sandbox.intelligence-airbusds.com/web/) -> will provide access to imagery